Lwów Ghetto: Deportations

 The Lemberg Ghetto was one of the first to have Jews transported to the death camps as part of Aktion Reinhard.
 Between 16 March and 1 April 1942, approximately 15,000 Jews were taken to the Kleparów railway station and deported to the Belzec extermination camp.
 Following these initial deportations, and death by disease and random shootings, around 86,000 Jews officially remained in the ghetto, though there were many more not recorded.
 During this period, many Jews were also forced to work for the Wehrmacht and the ghetto's German administration, especially in the nearby Janowska labor camp.
 On 24–25 June 1942, 2,000 Jews were taken to the labor camp; only 120 were used for forced labor, and all of the others were shot.

 Between 10 and 31 August 1942, the "Great Aktion" was carried out, where between 40,000 and 50,000 Jews were rounded up, gathered at transit point placed in Janowska camp and then deported to Belzec.
 Many who were not deported, including local orphans and hospital inpatients, were shot.
 On 1 September 1942 the Gestapo hanged the head of Lwów’s Judenrat and members of the ghetto's Jewish police force on balconies of Judenrat's building at Łokietka street and Hermana street corner.
 Around 65,000 Jews remained while winter approached with no heating or sanitation, leading to an outbreak of typhus.

 Between 5 and 7 January 1943, another 15,000-20,000 Jews, including the last members of the Judenrat, were shot outside of the town on the orders of Fritz Katzmann.
 After this aktion in January 1943 Judenrat was dissolved, that what remained of the ghetto was renamed Judenlager Lemberg (Jewish Camp Lwów), thus formally redesigned as labor camp with about 12,000 legal Jews, able to work in the German war industry and several thousands illegal Jews (mainly women, children and elderly) hiding in it.

-At the beginning of June 1943 Germans decided to end the existence of the Jewish quarter and its inhabitants.
-As Nazis entered the ghetto they met some sporadic acts of armed resistance, facing grenades and Molotov cocktails.
-The Germans and their Ukrainian collaborators lost 9 killed and 20 wounded.
-However, most of the Jews were trying to hide themselves in earlier prepared hideouts (so called bunkers).
-In effect many buildings were suffused with gasoline and burned in order to "flush out" Jews from their hiding places.
-Some Jews managed to escape or to conceal themselves in the sewer system.